 Why Omega 3s and Vitamin D?

-Vitamin D helps to moderate immune function and.
+Vitamin D helps to moderate immune function and inflammation.
 It’s actually considered a prohormone because it interacts with other hormones like testosterone, estrogen and human growth hormone.
 Vitamin D also affects over 1,000 genes and every cell in our bodies.
 Low Vitamin D levels are associated with cognitive decline, too.

 Having enough Vitamin D in our bodies prevents a lot of illnesses.
 It is even related to cancer prevention.
 You might want to read my article: Side Effects of Low Vitamin D for more information.
 The recommended dose is 1,000 IUs per 25 pounds of body weight.